shubadra-g/visualizing-umls-knowledge-source/README.md

-# visualizing-umls-knowledge-source
-A Data Vis Project
+# Visualizing UMLS Metathesaurus - A Data Vis Project

 Unified Medical Language System (UMLS) has many Knowledge Sources, one of which is the Metathesaurus.
 Metathesaurus has 'concepts', medical terms which have atoms and relations to other concepts (known as concept relations).